Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Security budget used more efficiently (25-35% more impact per franc)

-• Company ready for certifications or M&A evaluations
+• Company ready for certifications or M&A reviews

 Let’s talk about money.
 Transparently.